-If you for various reasons would like to be a visting researcher here, but do not have any contacts, we can try to help you, but it would be more difficult.
-Please contact us at: email@example.com We would also require of you that you document your purpose of visit, what you hope to achieve and how you will finance your visit.
+If you for various reasons would like to be a visiting researcher here, but do not have any contacts, we can try to help you, but it would be more difficult.
+Please contact us at: email@example.com.
+We would also require that you document your purpose of visit, what you hope to achieve and how you will finance your visit.

 Do you need a visa?